-International students must show evidence of ability to understand and use English sufficiently well to succeed in their work at Trevecca.
-All graduate international students must demonstrate English proficiency in one of the following ways:

-Submit a successful official TOEFL score report.
+International students must show evidence of ability to understand and use English sufficiently at the level required by their program.
+Unless otherwise noted by a program's admission requirements, general requirements for English proficiency can be demonstrated in the following ways: Submit a successful official TOEFL score report.

-- A minimum TOEFL score of 550 is required on the paperbased test; or - A minimum score of 213 is required on the computer-based test; or - A minimum score of 80 is required on the Internet-based test. - A minimum Duolingo score of 105 is required.
+- A minimum TOEFL score of 550 is required on the paperbased test; or - A minimum score of 213 is required on the computer-based test; or - A minimum score of 80 is required on the Internet-based test. - A minimum Duolingo score of 110 is required.